Johnzr98/NewShore-Back/README.md

 ## How to run Front End?

-1-In the `package.json` you can look the version of ng 2- `npm install` to rebuild node_modules
+1-In the `package.json` you can look the version of ngz

+2- `npm install` to rebuild node_modules

-3- You need to put in file enviorements the URL of API 4-You need to verify that the url `https://recruiting-api.newshore.es/api/flights/0` is run
+3- You need to put in file enviorements the URL of API

+4-You need to verify that the url `https://recruiting-api.newshore.es/api/flights/0` is run